Ada-Developers-Academy/core-unit-1/intro-to-dev-environment/intro-to-computer-memory.md

 When the chef wants to get data and supplies from their `taxes` program, they go to bins 301, 302, and 303, and grab whatever is in there.
 To get data from their `weather` program, the chef goes to bins 754, 755, and 756, and gets what's in those bins.

-If they need to change our `weather` program data, the CPU chef goes back to units 754, 755, and 756, and adds their onions and potatoes.
+If they need to change our `weather` program data, the CPU chef goes back to bins 754, 755, and 756, and adds their onions and potatoes.
 The next time they get data from bins 754, 755, and 756, they'll end up grabbing their updated onions and potatoes, too!

 ## Check for Understanding